Shraddha22710/SKOOP-RED/README.md

 # Stabilizing-RED-using-the-Koopman-Operator: SKOOP-RED
 Official code for the IEEE SPL paper
-"Stabilizing RED using the Koopman Operator" by Shraddha Chavan and Kunal N. Chaudhury
+"Stabilizing RED using the Koopman Operator"
-(Indian Institute of Science, Bengaluru)
 Submitted to IEEE Signal Processing Letters (IEEE SPL), July 2025

 Includes implementations, demos, and scripts to reproduce results and plots.